sigp/serenity-benches/README.md

 TODO:

-- Ensure deposit merkle root is verified.
+- Add deposit merkle root verification?
 - Add some ejections?
-- Add tree hash for state root.

 This document contains the results of running benchmarks on the